-I’m Izzy, coffee lover and writer at Coffee Annan.
 I’ve been trying to find out more about how my favourite thing in the world – coffee – ends up in my cup.
 Over the past few weeks, I have learnt a lot about how we grow, roast and sell coffee today.

 As I sip my coffee in the morning, I’ve started to reflect on where this coffee comes from.
 I don’t just mean the country or the region where the coffee is grown.
 The next stage in my journey takes me further back in time – to the colonial history of the global coffee trade.

 In Europe alone, we drink more than 700 million cups of coffee a day.
 I’m probably responsible for at least a hundred of those.
 But how did coffee arrive in Europe in the first place?
 What are the links between coffee and colonialism?
 And how is the impact of colonialism still visible in the coffee we drink today?

 It turns out that I’m not the only one who thinks coffee has magical powers.
 Coffee is a native plant to tropical Africa.
 It was discovered in Ethiopia, where its energising effect made it the subject of several myths and legends.
 Around 500 years ago, coffee was first transported to Yemen.
 It was seen as a religious substance and was an important export throughout the Ottoman Empire.